Andrew Mcclelland

 Overview

-Andrew obtained his PhD from Ulster University in 2014 where he investigated the destruction of the historic urban landscape of Belfast during the Northern Irish ‘Troubles'.
-He completed an MA in Town and Country Planning at the University of the West of England in 2008.
-He is also a Fellow of the Royal Society of Arts.
+I obtained my PhD from Ulster University in 2014 where I investigated the destruction of the historic urban landscape of Belfast during the Northern Irish ‘Troubles'.
+I completed an MA in Town and Country Planning at the University of the West of England in 2008.
+I am a Fellow of the Royal Society of Arts.

 Expertise related to UN Sustainable Development Goals